 Currently, the town is covered by a toxic lake, and a few families settled around it.
 You can visit it, but the road is hilly and without established streets.

-In the United States, there are more than 3,800 ghost towns spread over the different states.
+In the United States, more than 3,800 ghost towns are spread over the different states.

 Most of these towns were created for the mining industry’s needs and were evicted once the miners exploited the mines.
 Many of these ghost towns are considered historical and cultural heritage.
 Therefore, it’s possible to visit them.